msieroslawska/msieroslawska.github.io/_articles/specificity.md

 ---
 layout: article
-title:  "[What a Frontend Engineer should know] CSS specifity"
+title:  "[What a Frontend Engineer should know] CSS specificity"
 ---

 *This is a part of larger series I am writing as answers to [these questions (PL)](https://solutionchaser.com/rekrutacja-na-front-end-developera-porady-pytania/) posted as preparation for an interview as a frontend engineer.*

-CSS bases on different building blocks: tags, classes, pseudo-classes, etc. **Specifity** is CSS's way of defining which style decorations should took precedence in case of conflicts.
+CSS bases on different building blocks: tags, classes, pseudo-classes, etc. **Specificity** is CSS's way of defining which style decorations should took precedence in case of conflicts.

 <!--more-->